rogerz/git-workshop/challeges/1-basic.md

 - pick any team name you like
 - the change must be published in branch `team/<your team name>`
-- you may use any tool but please describe your solution file `team/<your team name>/1-basic.md`, e.g.
+- you may use any tool, but please describe your solution in file `team/<your team name>/1-basic.md`, e.g.

 ```
 git clone ...